Skip to main content

 Keycloak integration

 Keycloak runs in Docker as part of the development compose stack.
-Configure GitHub as an identity provider before inviting external testers.
+The bundled realm import no longer ships test users—authentication always flows through GitHub and mirrors production.

 Web client (webapp)